byteface/domonic/docs/index.rst

 There's a few args you can pass to domonic on the command line to help you out.

-To launch the docs for a quick reference to the APIs use:
+To view the online the docs:

 .. code-block :: python

-  python3 -m domonic -h
+  domonic -h

-This command will attempt to generate a template from a webpage. (only simple pages for now)
+To see the version:

 .. code-block :: python

-  python3 -m domonic -d http://eventual.technology

-Then you can edit/tweak it to get what you need and build new components quicker.

-INSTALLING - (linux/mac only)

-If you like you can install domonic to your .bashprofile
+  domonic -v

+To quickly create a domonic style project:

 .. code-block :: python

-  python3 -m domonic --install

-Now in your terminal whenever you want to start a new project you can type...

-.. code-block :: python

-  project mycoolproject

-and it will smash out a basic project for you.

-you can also now access the docs quickly simply by typing...

-.. code-block :: python

-  domonic -h
+  domonic -p

-Finally, you can open and edit .bashprofile to tweak it to your own preferences.

 Join-In